I love learning new things, developing new skills, meeting new people, and hearing their stories.

 Recap and Catch-up

-Now that the basic, single beats have been represented by several different ways of counting (in Part III), I will describe how each method counts longer notes in this Hub.
-In the next Hub, Part V, I will describe quick subdivisions of beats.
+Now that the basic, single beats have been represented by several different ways of counting (in Part III), I will describe how each method counts longer notes in this article.
+In the next article, Part V, I will describe quick subdivisions of beats.

 If you remember from part II, musical rhythm usually has some longer notes and some short, quick subdivisions.
 For now, we’ll stick with three specific longer notes.
 In notation, these are represented as a half note, a dotted half note, and a whole note.
 Their pictures or symbols are shown below, along with the already familiar quarter note.
 When a single beat is represented by a quarter note, the half note will last for two beats, the dotted half note will be three beats, and the whole note will be four beats.